 The continuity of care provisions will not apply for people receiving services under children’s legislation.
-Where such a person has had a transition assessment (see Transition to Adult Care and Support) but is moving area before the actual transition to adult care and support takes place, the first local authority should ensure that the second is provided with a copy of the assessment and any resulting transition plan.
+Where such a person has had a transition assessment (see Transition to Adult Care and Support chapter) but is moving area before the actual transition to adult care and support takes place, the first local authority should ensure that the second is provided with a copy of the assessment and any resulting transition plan.
 Similarly, where a child’s carer is having needs met by adult care and support in advance of the child turning 18 (following a transition assessment), the first local authority should ensure that the second is provided with a copy of the assessment and the carer’s support plan.

 7. Assessment and Care and Support Planning

 If the person has substantial difficulty and requires help to be fully involved in the assessment or care planning process and there is no other suitable person who can support them, they must be provided with an independent advocate.
-In this case the advocate should be provided by the second authority because it takes over the responsibility for carrying out the assessment and care planning with the individual (see Independent Advocacy).
+In this case the advocate should be provided by the second authority because it takes over the responsibility for carrying out the assessment and care planning with the individual (see Independent Advocacy chapter).